Should not have aligned with Uddhav for 2019 Maha Assembly polls, says BJP's Tawde | Politics

 - India

-Bharatiya Janata Party national general secretary Vinod Tawde on Friday said his party should not have aligned with the Shiv Sena in the 2019 Assembly elections in Maharashtra as the Uddhav Thackeray-led party could never digest playing second fiddle in the alliance.
+Bharatiya Janata Party (BJP) national general secretary Vinod Tawde has said his party should not have aligned with the Shiv Sena in the 2019 Assembly elections in Maharashtra as the Uddhav Thackeray-led party could never digest playing second fiddle in the alliance.

-Thackeray then allied with the Congress and NCP to form the Maha Vikas Aghadi government, which was brought down by a rebellion by Eknath Shinde in June last year.
-Shinde became CM with the help of the BJP.
+Thackeray then allied with the Congress and the Nationalist Congress Party (NCP) to form the Maha Vikas Aghadi government, which was brought down by a rebellion by Eknath Shinde in June last year.
+Shinde became the chief minister with the help of the BJP.

-Speaking to Mumbai Tak channel, Tawde said, ''There was no need for an alliance between BJP and Shiv Sena in 2019.
-The Shiv Sena could never digest playing a secondary role in the alliance after 2014.'' ''There were two thoughts on an alliance with the Sena.
+Speaking to Mumbai Tak channel on Friday, Tawde said, ''There was no need for an alliance between BJP and Shiv Sena in 2019.
+The Shiv Sena could never digest playing a secondary role in the alliance after 2014.'' ''There were two thoughts on alliance with the Sena.
 Some were in favour and some said there was no need.
 I also felt the alliance was unnecessary,'' Tawde said.

 Tawde also brushed aside Uddhav Thackeray's accusation of BJP not keeping its promise on sharing the chief ministerial term.